alephium/docs/docs/misc/FAQ.md

 ### What is being built on Alephium?

-Most of what has been built on Alephium so far is listed on the [Awesome Alephium repository](https://github.com/alephium/awesome-alephium) & community ran platform Alph.Land.
+Most of what has been built on Alephium so far is listed on the [Awesome Alephium repository](https://github.com/alephium/awesome-alephium) & community ran platform Alph.Land[alph-land-link].
 If you'd like to showcase what you've built, submit a Pull Request to add it to the list.

 ## Full node